cwill83247/dogFriendlyCamping/README.md

 -	As a first time user I need to be able to navigate the site easily.
 -	As a first time user I need to be able to view the website clearly on both tablet and mobile, as well as desktop.
 -	As a first time user I need to be able to easily register with the site.
--	As a first time user I need to be able to find information quickly and intuitivly.
+-	As a first time user I need to be able to find information quickly and intuitively.

 Returning Visitor Goals